hieuvecto/product-checkout/README.md

 - After the app starting up, access http://localhost:3000/api to see the swagger docs.
 - Import Fixture_management.postman_collection.json for Postman predefined collection.

+# Db diagram:

+- Open db_diagram.png file to see the generated db diagram.

+# Db import/seed data:

+- You can Import local.sql for some predefined data.